sl3635/dev_improvment/README.md

 ## Iterm2
 * Better terminator for Mac
-* Use Solarized color scheme.
+* Use `Solarized` color scheme.
-* Need to download specific fonts for VIM Powerline.
+* Need to download specific fonts for VIM `Powerline`.

 ## PyCharm
 * Great python IDE (Community version is free)
-* Use Solarized color scheme and use Color Tree for syncing color of project tree view and editor.
+* Use `Solarized` color scheme and use `Color Tree` for syncing color of project tree view and editor.
 * Support checking projects from github.
 * Support virtenv